-My yard has a very happy spot in it during the warm months – right next to a nice spot next to a sun-warmed rock wall lives a towering bush of catnip.
-His longest branches have grown to be taller than I am, and his flowering tips wave a fond greeting whenever I come down to the garden.
+My yard has a very happy spot in it during the warm months – right next to a sun-warmed rock wall lives a towering bush of catnip.
+His longest branches have grown to be taller than I am and his flowering tips wave a fond greeting whenever I come down to the garden.

 Catnip is verdant, lush, and pleasantly stinky.
-I love harvesting it and bringing up an armful of pungent, heady green branches to tie up to dry!
+I love harvesting it and bringing up an armful of pungent, heady green branches to tie up and dry!

 But other than an immediate immersion in sensual pleasure, what good is Catnip?

 Anyone who has enjoyed the company of cats in their home has likely given their kitties sprinklings of dried catnip or tossed them a small sachet stuffed full of it, and watched them roll around with it like they’ve lost their mind.
 It’s a hoot to see them frolic and be goofy instead of their usual pretentious posturing!